HasanOmar1/travel-planner/README.md

 #### Bugs that are not fixed yet :

+    (in normal mode)

 - Localstorage all the flights instead the ones i bought.
 - Adding a flight to cart then removing still counts towards the total price.
+- Sorting by price then booking makes all tickets prices = 100 .